Your Fitness Tracker Isn’t the Best Way to Measure Heart Rate

 The fitness tracker heart rate monitors, on the other hand, use optical sensors to detect the blood coursing through your veins.
 They have some recognized drawbacks.

 For example, because they’re on your wrist, optical heart rate sensors read your blood flow when it’s farther from your heart.
-Accuracy also can be reduced by light hitting the sensor as you move your arm or flex your wrist.
+Their accuracy also can be reduced by light hitting the sensor as you move your arm or flex your wrist.

-The researchers recruited 50 healthy adults without cardiovascular disease and randomly assigned each of them to wear two of four wrist-worn fitness devices with heart rate monitors — one on each wrist— while walking or running on a treadmill.
+In one 2017 study, Dr. Gillinov and his fellow researchers recruited 50 healthy adults and randomly assigned each of them to wear two of four wrist-worn fitness devices with heart rate monitors (one on each wrist) while walking or running on a treadmill.
 All the participants also wore standard EKG electrodes and a chest-worn monitor.

 Heart rate was measured with participants resting and walking or running on the treadmill at various speeds.
 The participants exercised for three minutes at each setting, with heart rate recorded at the three-minute point.
 Recovery heart rate was also measured at 30, 60 and 90 seconds at the end of the three minutes.